ging/fiware-idm-deprecated/doc/admin_guide.md

 </pre>

 - Keystone roles.
 These settings map to normal keystone roles that are used by the IdM.
-As with the FIWARE Applications and Roles settings, they depend on your use case.
+As with the FIWARE Applications and Roles settings, they depend on your use case and , if you are not using the installation scripts, you will have to create them yourself.

 <pre>
  KEYSTONE_OWNER_ROLE = 'owner'